Our Chinoix Restaurant is widely regarded for its signature Beijing duck and dim sum dishes.

 Meetings at the Renaissance Cairo Mirage City Hotel

 With R.E.N.
 Meetings your every need is taken care of.
-Our Meeting Experts assist in every detail of your function - from sourcing local beverages and food, to organising live events to entertain your guests.
+Our Meeting Experts assist in every detail of your function - from sourcing local beverages and food, to organizing live events to entertain your guests.
 The possibilities are endless.Book a meeting More about meetings